-Student Name Grade in 20 020-2021

-School Counselor Name Date
+Student Name Grade in 2021-2022 School Counselor Name Date

-I am seeking original credit to Name of Course: Please provide rationale: For a course I have not yet ta ken at Nutley High n School:
+I am seeking original credit for a course I have not yet taken at Nutley High School: Name of Course: Please provide rationale:

-Information on Proposed Eq uivalent External Course:
+Information on Proposed Equivalent External Course:

-Name of Course Expected Start Da
+Name of Course Expected Start Date

-Location of Course Expected End Dat te
+Location of Course Expected End Date

 Provider/Instructor Name Anticipated Cost

 Please attach a complete course description from the external provider for the requested course, along with contact information for that institution.
-By signing this form, you are aware of the following: Any applications for external course equivalency must be supposed to the appropriate NHS school counselor 30 days prior to the course start date.
-Any requests past this time frame will be dependent on counselor/administrator availability.
-The student and/or parent/guardian(s) are responsible for the cost of tuition and/or any other related costs as related to external course.
-Any course taken by an NHS student without the prior approval of administration will NOT be granted NHS credit.
-All students who take an external course must pass the external course, as well as pass the NHS final exam for the equivalent course in order to obtain credit.
-It is the student's responsibility to schedule a time to sit for the NHS final exam by contacting the appropriate department coordinator.
-Grades received for external coursework will not be factored into the student's GPA.
+By signing this form, you are aware of the following:

+- Any applications for external course equivalency must be supposed to the appropriate NHS school counselor 30 days prior to the course start date.
+Any requests past this time frame will be dependent on counselor/administrator availability. - The student and/or parent/guardian(s) are responsible for the cost of tuition and/or any other related costs as related to external course. - Any course taken by an NHS student without the prior approval of administration will NOT be granted NHS credit. - All students who take an external course must pass the external course, as well as pass the NHS final exam for the equivalent course in order to obtain credit.
+It is the student's responsibility to schedule a time to sit for the NHS final exam by contacting the appropriate department coordinator. - Grades received for external coursework will not be factored into the student's GPA.

 Student Signature: Date:

 Parent/Guardian Signature: Date:

-Parent/Guardian Email: /Guardian Phone:
+Parent/Guardian Email: Parent/Guardian Phone:

-For Nutley High School use ate:

-Circle One: Approved or De Numb lits:

-Director of School Counseling Signature: ate:

-Principal Signature: ate: